gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/tetrix.rst

    6022 To Be Determined: Worlds Semifinalist (St. Louis), Velocity Vortex

-   TETRIX based robots have succeeded in competition in the past, although in recent years, this is not really the case anymore.
+   TETRIX-based robots have historically seen competitive success in the earlier days of FTC; however, with the introduction of much more robust, extensive, and easy-to-use building systems (e.g. goBILDA), TETRIX has become obsolete.